azizjalelb/icmdocs/enghub/SafeFlyCCOAExceptions/R2DnonPilotAzD.md

 ## Bypass NoFlyZone Schedule

-After the request is approved by R2D, the user will then create a NoFlyZone Set-SchedulesException on their SAW machine.
+After the request is approved by R2D, the user will then create a NoFlyZone Set-SchedulesException on their SAW machine if they are part of the AME\TM-Scheduler SG or they can JIT and run a the BypassSDP cmdlet (only for PF deployments).

 Detailed information can be found here: [NoFlyZone Schedule](https://msazure.visualstudio.com/AzureWiki/_wiki/wikis/AzureWiki.wiki/3335/Platform-NoFlyZone-Scheduling?anchor=1.-how-to-bypass-noflyzone-schedule-for-critical-or-security-fixes).

 API for the Set_SchedulesException can be found here: [API_Set_SchedulesException](https://msazure.visualstudio.com/AzureWiki/_wiki/wikis/AzureWiki.wiki/52501/API_Set_SchedulesException)

 ![alt text](media/SF_14.png)

+1. For PF, get JIT approval and then run the BypassSdp command [NoFlyZone Schedule](https://msazure.visualstudio.com/AzureWiki/_wiki/wikis/AzureWiki.wiki/3335/Platform-NoFlyZone-Scheduling?anchor=1.-how-to-bypass-noflyzone-schedule-for-critical-or-security-fixes).
+They can also run the Set-SchedulesException if they have permissions.

+2. For AzDeployer rollouts (non PF), they must run the Set-SchedulesException.
+(JIT is not an option)